-You can use the Code Block to add custom code to a page, blog post, sidebar, or footer.
-The Code Block is a good option if you want to embed third-party widgets or customize a page beyond what's possible with other blocks.
-You can also use the Code Block to display code snippets.
+Use Code Blocks to add custom code to a page, blog post, sidebar, footer, or other content area.
+Code Blocks are good options if you want to embed third-party widgets or customize pages beyond what's possible with other blocks.
+You can also use Code Blocks to render HTML and Markdown or display code snippets.

-If you're displaying content with the Code Block, ensure that HTML or Markdown is selected in the drop-down menu.
+If you're using the Code Block to render code, ensure you select HTML or Markdown in the drop-down menu.

-If you're using the Code Block to display code, check Display Source.
+If you're using the Code Block to display code snippets, check Display Source.

-This is useful for showing examples of code, since the Code Block automatically formats code snippets for readability, making it a better option than the Text Block.
+This is useful for showing examples of code, since Code Blocks automatically format code snippets for readability, making this a better option than a Text Block.

 Preview embedded code

 As a security measure, sometimes your code won't appear when you're logged in, even if visitors can see it.
-If you can't see code that you added to a Code Block, you can Preview in Safe Mode to view the embedded item.
+If you can't see code you added to a Code Block, click Preview in Safe Mode to view the embedded item.

-If you're still having trouble viewing the code, we recommend reaching out to the source (for example, the service where you received a code snippet for a widget) as they're most familiar with the way it’s supposed to work.
+If you're still having trouble, we recommend reaching out to the source (for example, the service where you received code for a widget), as they're most familiar with the way it’s supposed to work.